Join Us!

 Chicory root is definitely having a modern moment, but it’s been millennia that physicians, botanists and even poets have been singing its praises.
 And while an aeon of indigenous knowledge from across the world supports the skills of this superfood, today’s Western world loves receipts.
 So let’s get into the compounds, mechanisms and studies that support the many health benefits of chicory:

 In lab settings, several organic acids contained in the chicory root have shown an ability to inhibit bacterial adhesion to cells, as well as the biofilm formation that comes with bacterial infestation.
-Chicory root extracts have also demonstrated inhibitory effects on pathogenic organisms (disease-causing organisms) including salmonella, E. coli and micrococcus.
+Chicory root extracts have also demonstrated inhibitory effects on disease-causing organisms including salmonella, E. coli and micrococcus.
 Leaf, seed and root extracts have shown particular abilities against several drug-resistant viruses, fungi and parasites.

 The tannins and lactones in the chicory root have shown distinct benefits to digestion and gut biome in studies on grazing animals.
 Benefits include reduced gastrointestinal disorders and increased digestive function.
 Chicory root supplements have also shown an anti-worm ability in several types of grazing mammals, and gastroprotective properties in rats.